AmineF-collab/Amine-retake-crypto-project/README.md

 <img width="301" height="115" alt="image" src="https://github.com/user-attachments/assets/31e39ca1-dfbc-4832-8762-4698d0757a9b" />

-In the core_payload you can find the information of the object you sent
+In the core_payload you can find the information of the object you just sent:

 <img width="322" height="181" alt="image" src="https://github.com/user-attachments/assets/4d00ec7e-0cc9-443c-bbd2-0c2ed122f6ec" />

-In the message.bin, the message you sent
+In the message.bin, the message you just sent:

 <img width="267" height="45" alt="image" src="https://github.com/user-attachments/assets/05665e0a-baae-4767-82aa-19084cbc11d2" />

-In public_key.pem, the public key in pem format
+In public_key.pem, the public key in pem format:

 <img width="561" height="211" alt="image" src="https://github.com/user-attachments/assets/7f579f38-e4f0-46fc-ad94-3b0ea6c0ef56" />

-In the signature.bin, the signature of the message with the private key you can't see it as if it were text, because it's raw binary bytes.
+In the signature.bin, the signature of the message with the private key you can't see it as if it were text, because it's in raw binary bytes.

 - Then you can get the object you just send: